-So, what makes these eight questions about trucking so important and why should you care?
+What are the answers to 8 important questions about trucking in America, and what makes these 8 questions about trucking so important and why should you care?
 I mean, you’re not in the trucking industry, right?
 Here’s your answer.
 You should care because whether you work in transportation or not, trucking affects you.
 Every.
 Single.
 Day.
 So, what are the answers to 8 important questions about trucking in America?

 Answers to 8 Important Questions About Trucking in America

 1. How many truck drivers are there in America?

 There are more than 3.5 million professional truck drives in the USA.
 About one out of every 15 workers in America works in the trucking industry or a related business, according to the ATA, “… 7.4 million people employed throughout the economy in jobs that relate to trucking activity, excluding the self-employed.
 3.5 million truck drivers were employed in 2016” — American Trucking Association.

 2. How has trucking changed with the times?

 Trucking is a high-tech Industry.
 Because, truck drivers don’t only drive trucks they operate vehicles with automation, keep electronic logs, communicate via internet, and much more.
 “Amid a sea of gadgets, drones, robots, and virtual reality demos, commercial trucking carved out a significant niche for itself here at the Consumer Electronics Show, the world’s largest technology event.
 Electric powered and automated trucks provided attendees with glimpses at the potential future of trucking and highlighted the industry as a hotbed for innovation.” — Electric, Automated Trucks Offer Glimpse of Industry’s Future at CES